renee-kh4n/REACT-todo-app/README.md

 ## Plan your UI
 1. breakdown your code into components like text, video, image, then combine into one app
-2. I want my app to look like this
+2. I want my app to look like this<br>
     *Think about making a sandwich*
     - get a list of ingredients
     - list the instructions